FalconLuma/Project-Wingman-Randomizer/README.txt

         - Provides a smoother experience when enabled as your more likely to get a better plane earlier
       - Mission: Aircraft will unlock after completing the mission that usually unlocks them
         - i.e. Frontiers will always unlock the SV-37 even if it's the last mission in the campaign
-        - Can cause you to be stuck with a starter aircraft for a long time depending on RNG
+        - Can cause you to be stuck with a starter aircraft for a long time depending on mission order
       - Random: Aircraft unlocks are shuffled throughout all 21 missions
         - No mission can unlock more than 2 aircraft upon completion
     - Balanced Wingman Compatibility: Adds the weapons from the Balanced Wingman mod to the weapon pool